brandonpollack23/grok3d/README.md

+# No longer in development
+Despite what the rest of this readme and repo says, I have this up for posterity.
+My focus has shifted to graphics and rendering and therefore [sarekt](https://github.com/brandonpollack23/sarekt).
+This repository is still full of interesting template meta programming nuggets.

+I'm most proud of the compile time ECS Component Bit generation.
+Gross.

 # Grok3d - An Open Source Game Engine You can Grok!

 This is an attempt to make an Entity Component System (ECS) based game engine from scratch in C++